pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 runtime dependency of pandas.

-In the meantime, NumPy has also been working on a native variable-width string data type, which will be available [starting with NumPy 2.0](https://numpy.org/devdocs/release/2.0.0-notes.html#stringdtype-has-been-added-to-numpy).
+In the meantime, NumPy has also been working on a native variable-width string data type, which was made available [starting with NumPy 2.0](https://numpy.org/devdocs/release/2.0.0-notes.html#stringdtype-has-been-added-to-numpy).
 This can provide a potential alternative to PyArrow for implementing a string data type in pandas that is not backed by Python objects.